Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

-Invoice processing is part of the accounts payable cycle that involves the receiving, approving and payment of supplier invoices, along with any remittance advice, ultimately documented in the general ledger.
+Invoice processing is a key part of the accounts payable cycle.
+It involves the receiving, approving, and payment of supplier invoices, along with any remittance advice, which is ultimately recorded in the general ledger.

-One of the most efficient ways to improve your bottom line is to decrease the cost of operations.
-That way, you can direct resources toward strategic, revenue-generating initiatives.
-A lot of this starts with getting a handle on open invoices and refining your invoice processing.
+One of the most efficient ways to improve your profitability is to reduce operational costs.
+This allows you to allocate resources to strategic, revenue-generating initiatives.
+A significant step towards this is effectively managing open invoices and refining your invoice processing.

-When vendor invoices aren’t paid on time, it can interrupt your stream of supplies and seriously damage business relationships.
-Suppliers will take action to protect their own balance sheets.
-This is why optimizing your procedures for invoice processing is critical to business success.
+When vendor invoices aren’t paid on time, it can disrupt your supply chain and damage business relationships.
+Suppliers will take measures to protect their own finances.
+Optimising your invoice processing procedures is therefore essential for business success.

-In this article, we’ll look at the very basic system of invoice processing, what’s involved, benefits, pitfalls, and how to improve your entire accounts payable lifecycle.
+In this article, we’ll explore the fundamental system of invoice processing, what it involves, its benefits, potential problems, and how to improve your entire accounts payable lifecycle.

 What is Invoice Processing?

-Invoice processing is a basic business function that involves the tracking, management, and payment of supplier invoices and is carried out by the accounts payable department.
-It is a crucial component in the procure-to-pay (P2P) process and the final step in procurement.
-The process starts when an invoice is received, and ends when the payment is recorded in a general ledger.
-Today, invoice processing is typically performed with invoice automation software.
+Invoice processing is a core business function that involves the tracking, management, and payment of supplier invoices.
+It’s typically carried out by the accounts payable department and is a crucial component in the procure-to-pay (P2P) process, representing the final step in procurement.

 Key Steps in the Invoice Process

 What is an invoice?
-It’s a formal, written request and requires a specific process to address the document.
-After a vendor sends an invoice, there are steps an accounts payable department must take in order to process and manage it accordingly.
+It’s a formal, written request for payment and needs a specific process to handle the document.
+Once a vendor sends an invoice, there are several steps the accounts payable department must take to process and manage it correctly.

-The invoice management cycle is a workflow that includes the following sequential steps:
+The invoice management cycle is a workflow that includes the following steps:

 Importance of Invoice Processing

-It’s incredibly important for a business to optimize the invoice process and organize payments.
-This ensures a vendor gets paid on time.
+It’s incredibly important for a business to optimise the invoice process and organise payments efficiently to ensure that vendors are paid on time.
 In fact, with early payment discounts, a business stands to earn cash back on money owed.
-Streamlining the invoice process guarantees the supply chain as a whole, remains healthy.
+Streamlining the invoice process guarantees the supply chain as a whole remains healthy.

 Developing a systemic plan for invoice processing leads to improved: